 Our social media accounts provide a platform to inspire fans and followers to join us in making a difference.
 If our sponsors lack environmental policies, let’s engage with them, inquire about their stance and encourage fellow athletes to do the same.
 An excellent example of this was when leading athletes from around the world united on Earth Day in 2023, contributing to a video urging our peers to ‘Invest in Our Planet.’

-In our personal lives, we can have conversations with our friends about environmental action and support political candidates committed to the same cause.
-Our financial choices matter too.
-Being conscious of how our money is invested through pensions or bank accounts can have a substantial impact.
-Opting for more sustainable and ethical options can support positive environmental initiatives.
+In our personal lives, we can have conversations with our friends about environmental actions and support political candidates committed to the same cause.
+Being conscious of how our money is invested through bank accounts and pensions, which often finance fossil fuel companies, can have a major impact too.
+Opting for more sustainable and ethical options can support positive environmental initiatives such as renewable energy.

-When travelling to events, let’s be mindful of our choices.
-Whenever possible, let’s opt for alternative transportation instead of flying, pack light and use digital tickets to reduce paper waste.
-Embracing local and seasonal foods, walking, cycling or using public transport to get around and avoiding daily towel changes in hotels are simple but effective practices.
+When travelling to events, let’s opt for alternative transportation like trains instead of flying whenever possible, pack essentials and use digital tickets to reduce paper waste.
+At the destinations we’re staying in, embracing local and seasonal foods, walking, cycling or using public transport to get around, and avoiding daily towel changes in hotels are simple but effective practices.

 World Athletics is fully dedicated to sustainability, ensuring that the sport and its athletes align with principles of environmental responsibility.
-The Champions for a Better World programme, launched in 2022, exemplifies this commitment and, as athletes, we have a voice to provide ideas on how athletics can become more sustainable.
+The Champions for a Better World programme, launched in 2022, exemplifies this commitment to guanartee that we, as athletes, we have a voice to provide ideas on how athletics can become more sustainable.

 Let’s remember that every action counts.
 By coming together as athletes, we can be powerful advocates for positive change, both within our sport and beyond.
 It’s not about making grand gestures; it’s about taking consistent steps in the right direction.

-Our collective efforts can create a more sustainable future for ourselves, future generations and the planet we call home.
-Let’s embrace the role of champions not only in our athletic pursuit but also in championing environmental stewardship.
+Our collective efforts can create a more sustainable future for ourselves, our planet and future generations .
+Let’s embrace the role of champions not only in our athletic pursuits but also in championing environmental stewardship.

 “As athletes, we have the important mission of raising awareness about the need to take care of the environment, both at a social and economic level,” says Alison Dos Santos, Brazil’s 400m hurdles world champion in 2021 and Olympic bronze medallist.
 “We have a precious platform to speak to the people who follow the sport and raise awareness.”